Sonnet 208

 How will your beauty’s precious worth survive?

-Though paintings, portraits and the like may hold
+Though paintings, portraits and cool marble hold

 Reflections of what outward worth once was,